 If your gauge swatch is more than a stitch or two per inch off, it may be that the yarn you've chosen is not a good match for the pattern.
 Not every yarn can be used for every pattern, so you might need to look for a different pattern that will suit your yarn better.

 The length measurement is not as critical as the number of stitches per inch on most projects because you can always adjust that by knitting more or fewer rows to suit your needs.
 It is the number of stitches per inch that plays a key role in sizing unless you are knitting a project from side to side.

 If you're not concerned about the finished size of your project, go ahead and skip the gauge swatch.
 Projects like scarves, baby blankets, shawls, and throws don't need to be an exact size, so you can probably get away with skipping this step.

-If you're making anything that is fitted, from a hat to a baby bootie to a sweater, it pays to take the time to make a gauge swatch so your know your sizing is perfect.
+If you're making anything that is fitted, from a hat to a baby bootie to a sweater, it pays to take the time to make a gauge swatch so you know your sizing is perfect.

-Fun With Yarn
+Playing With Yarn

 As knitters, most of us are pretty passionate about fiber.
 Consider making gauge swatches as just another way to get to explore yarn and have fun with it.
 Making a gauge swatch will teach you about the yarn you are working with as well as teaching you more about knitting.